EuroTUG/eurotug.github.io/index.md

 the EuroTUG facilitates easy access to the Trilinos community and reduced travel burdens for Europe-based researchers and application engineers who are interested in the Trilinos project.

-The EuroTUG 2022 meeting will be held in Munich, Germany, under the auspices of
+The EuroTUG 2022 meeting will be held as a virtual meeting under the auspices of

 - [dtec.bw](https://dtecbw.de), in particular its project [hpc.bw: competence platform for software efficiency and supercomputing](https://dtecbw.de/home/forschung/hsu/projekt-hpcbw/projekt-hpcbw).